kurtgodden/TidyDataProject/CodeBook.md

 and saves it into the variable tmpArray, which is then converted to a list.

-We convert it to a list because we want to then convert that to a dataframe for use in the function 'rbind()’ where we incrementally build, row by row, the dataframe in intermediateDF that was described above.
+We convert it to a list because we want to then convert that to a dataframe for use in the function 'rbind()' where we incrementally build, row by row, the dataframe in intermediateDF that was described above.

 After ‘rbind()’ adds that new row of data to intermediateDF, we similarly add the